Energy Transformer: Energy Transformer Block

 The next step of the ET block, which we call the Hopfield Network (HN), is responsible for ensuring that the token representations are consistent with what one expects to see in realistic images.
 The energy of this sub-block is defined as:

-where $\xi_{\mu j}$ is a set of learnable weights (memories in the Hopfield Network), and $r(\cdot)$ is an activation function.
-Depending on the choice of the activation function this step can be viewed either as a classical continuous Hopfield Network \cite{hopfield1984neurons} if the activation function grows slowly (e.g., ReLU), or as a modern continuous Hopfield Network \cite{krotov2016dense, ramsauer2020hopfield, krotov2021large} if the activation function is sharply peaked around the memories (e.g. power or softmax).
-The HN sub-block is analogous to the feed-forward MLP step in the conventional transformer block but requires that the weights of the projection from the token space to the hidden neuron's space to be the same (transposed matrix) as the weights of the subsequent projection from the hidden space to the token space.
+where $\xi_{\mu j}$ is a set of learnable weights (memories in the Hopfield Network), and $G(\cdot)$ is an integral of the activation function $r(\cdot)$, so that $G(\cdot)^\prime = r(\cdot)$.
+Depending on the choice of the activation function this step can be viewed either as a classical continuous Hopfield Network \cite{hopfield1984neurons} if the activation function grows slowly (e.g., $r(\cdot)=$ReLU), or as a modern continuous Hopfield Network \cite{krotov2016dense, ramsauer2020hopfield, krotov2021large} if the activation function is sharply peaked around the memories (e.g., $r(\cdot)=$ power, or softmax).
+The HN sub-block is analogous to the feed-forward MLP step in the conventional transformer block but requires that the weights of the projection from the token space to the hidden neurons' space to be the same (transposed matrix) as the weights of the subsequent projection from the hidden space to the token space.
 Thus, the HN module here is an MLP with shared weights that is {\em applied recurrently}.
-The energy contribution of this block is low when the tokens representations are aligned with some rows of the matrix $\mathbf{\xi}$, which represent memories.
+The energy contribution of this block is low when the token representations are aligned with some rows of the matrix $\mathbf{\xi}$, which represent memories, and high otherwise.\looseness=-1